rahulj93/JavaScript-Project---Sudoku/README.md

 ### Functionality and MVPs:

+- Generate a playable Sudoku board by clicking a button
 - Render an error when user makes an invalid move, and prevent the move from happening
 - Generate a score ( some function of time taken and number of invalid moves attempted)